 Exactly 300.

-Once these spots are claimed, this opportunity vanishes forever.
+Once these initial spots are claimed, this opportunity may vanish forever.

-So, the next time we might offer something like this, the price could be double, triple, or more.
+And if we do make this ‘Partnership’ offer again… the price could be double, triple, quadruple, or more!

-YES, I WANT TO BECOME ONE OF JUST
+YES, I WANT TO RESERVE MY SPOT

-300 ‘INNER CIRCLE PARTNERS’

 So, the real question isn't whether this is "too good to be true" – it's whether you're ready to take action while this opportunity still exists.